 Monday - Friday (except Holidays)

 The shipment of samples frozen in propane must abide with all DOT and IATA regulations, the failure to do so may result in a delay or loss of your shipment along with possible fines.
 Argonne National Laboratory has obtained a letter of competent authority from the US DOT for the legal shipment via air transport of macromolecules frozen in propane, freon, and other flammable and nonflammable gases when packaged in a dry shipper.
 Please refer to APS Technical Updates on the shipment of samples frozen in propane for shipping instructions.
-(Technical Publication TUD-25)
+(APS Policy for HazMat Transport)